MatsN/test-http-performance/README.md

 );

 ```
-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 test-http-performance was created because there were no modules for node that could be easily configured to do more advanced combinations of requests.